202Forever/share-my-week/README.md

 Then commit and push package.json

 >Use the JavaScript libraries only in .js files.
 Do not add script tags into the HTML files.
+Each HTML file should have only one script tag for the corresponding bundle.
 You can use a library by adding [require] statements in any .js file:

 ```javascript
 $ var packageName = require('package-name');
 ```

 > All JavaScript sources is bundled together into a single file with its dependencies.
-Project utilizes a [Frontend Maven plugin] and [Webpack] to build JavaScript sources.
+The Maven Project utilizes a [Frontend Maven plugin] and [Webpack] to build and bundle JavaScript sources.

 #### Building